 - Health Information Management

-To get involved in Articulated Credit, talk to your career/technology advisor or high school counselor, or contact Pam in Articulated Credit Office at 409-933-8110.
+To get involved in articulated credit programs, talk to your career/technology advisor or high school counselor, or call the Articulated Credit Office at 409-933-8110.

 Dual Credit/Concurrent Enrollment

-COM enables students in the following schools to earn 30 or more college credits while in high school (click on your school for curriculum information):
+COM enables students in the following schools to earn 30 or more college credits while in high school.
+COM has arrangements with the following schools:

 - Bay Area Christian School